un-incorporated/server/README.md

 **AGPLv3.
 Pre-1.0.** The protocol draft is stable enough to implement against; this implementation is still moving.
 See [Status](#status) before deploying in front of production data.

+> **Don't want to operate the server yourself?** A managed [Customer-verifiable Data Access Transparency](https://unincorporated.app) deployment is available at [unincorporated.app](https://unincorporated.app) — same protocol, same browser-side WASM verifier, same chain format; the operator runs the proxy, replicas, and Observer VM for you on GCP.
+Self-hosting and the managed tier are interoperable: a chain produced by either is verifiable by the other.

 ---

 ## Table of contents